vgrouza/mwf_rpca/README.md

 -rpca_api.py demonstrates how to run the rPCA analysis on mGRE data, implemented in mwf_rpca.py

--decaes_api.py demonstrates how to run DECAES on MESE data, in a Python-friednly way.
+-decaes_api.py demonstrates how to run DECAES on MESE data, in a Python-friendly way.